lhange42/Engineering_4_Notebook/README.md

 <img src="Images/Quadratic_Solver-Lukas.png" width="400">

-## Quadratic Solver
+## Strings and Loops

 ### Description
   In this assignment we make a code that gets a user inputted sentence that gets turned into a list by characters and printed one by one

 ### Lessons Learned
-  In this assignment I learned how to replace certain parts of a string
+  In this assignment I learned how to replace certain parts of a string using string.replace("whatever I want replaced", "what I want to replace it").
+I also learned setting a string equal to a list by doing string = list(string) will make it list seperated by letter.
 ### Images and Links
 <img src="Images/Loops_and_Strings-Lukas.png" width="400">